matthew-hale/pythfinder/readme.md

 ## Requirements

 + python
-+ a character sheet in JSON format (copy the template to get started; future versions will have character sheet generators, as well as format enforcement)
++ a character sheet in JSON format

+To get a character sheet, you can either copy the template in data/template.json, or generate a blank one using either the cli script, or by writing your own script using the `pythfinder.writeCharacter()` function to save the output of `pythfinder.Character()` to a file.

 ## Roadmap